GoogleCloudPlatform/cloud-sql-proxy/README.md

 ./cloudsql-proxy --private-ip <INSTANCE_CONNECTION_NAME>
 ```

-The proxy also supports Unix sockets.
+The proxy also supports [Unix domain sockets](https://en.wikipedia.org/wiki/Unix_domain_socket).
 To start the proxy with Unix sockets, run:

 ```shell
 # Uses the directory "/mycooldir" to create a Unix socket